arillso/ansible.restic/README.md

     - restic
 ```

-## Author

-- Matthias Leutenegger

 ## License

 This project is under the MIT License.
-See the [LICENSE](https://sbaerlo.ch/licence) file for the full license text.
+See the [LICENSE](LICENSE) file for the full license text.

-## Copyright

-(c) 2019, Arillso